scadaperspective/OpenCPN5/README.md

   - Apache (v2.0)
   - Creative Commons 0 License

-The complete file-by-file list is available in the file data/copyright.
+The complete file-by-file list is available in the file data/copyright folder.
+Please refer to https://github.com/OpenCPN/OpenCPN.